You’ve been blessed with a beautiful baby girl, and want her to grow up as a strong, independent, and successful woman.

 It’s not practical to expect yourself to stay in control of your emotions all the time.
 Your daughter will inevitably push your buttons occasionally.

 Kids have a good handle on making you angry, don’t they?

 So, don’t be too hard on yourself.
-Just remember that you’re shaping her personality with all of your words and actions.
+Remember that you’re shaping her personality with your words and actions.